putyourlightson/craft-cloudflare/readme.md

 - Extensive production testing.
 - Handle bulk Element operations efficiently.
 (There could be a lot of Cloudflare requests.)
 - Give rules and non-widget cache-clearing tools a proper home.
-- See if it's possible to dig deeper into how Craft clears its own caches and mirror the approach so we rely less on manually-specified rules.
+- See if it’s possible to dig deeper into how Craft clears its own caches and mirror the approach so we rely less on manually-specified rules.

 ---